Total Income

 Transfer of property

-If you transferred or loaned property to one of the people listed below, you must report the income (such as dividends or interest) that he or she earned from the property:
+If you transferred or loaned property to one of the people listed below, you must report the income (such as dividends or interest) that they earned from the property:

 - your spouse; or